Is Your Team Okay? The 15-Minute Weekly Check That Prevents $80K Crises and Saves Key People

 During those 6 weeks:

-Quality issues reached 3 clients, damaged relationships
+Quality issues reached 3 clients, damaging relationships.

-The founder spent 18 hours fixing errors and managing client complaints
+The founder spent 18 hours fixing errors and managing client complaints.

-Direct revenue impact: $8,500/month × 12 months = $102,000 annual contract lost
+$8,500/month over 12 months → $102,000 annual contract lost.

-Founder capacity cost: 18 hours at $500/hour = $9,000
+18 hours at $500/hour → $9,000.

-Total cost of missing signals: $215,000 from 6 weeks of unaddressed team health problems
+$215,000 from 6 weeks of unaddressed team health problems.

 “If I’d caught it in Week 1 with the check,” she said, “I could’ve prevented everything.
 15 minutes weekly would’ve saved me $215,000.”

-Prevention Strategies: Building Health Before Problems Emerge
+Prevention Strategies to Build Team Health Before Problems Emerge

 The 10-signal framework catches problems early.
 These strategies prevent problems from emerging in the first place.